Key Milestones

 Co-Chairs:

-Proposed at the 10th AFMGM, ACS-WC was established at the 29th AFMM (April 2025, Kuala Lumpur).
-It promotes information exchange and collaboration across sectoral bodies for cross-sectoral initiatives involving the Finance Process, while avoiding duplication with sector-specific work.
+ACS-WC was proposed at the 10th AFMGM and was established at the 29th AFMM in April 2025 in Kuala Lumpur, Malaysia.
+ACS-WC promotes information exchange and collaboration across sectoral bodies for cross-sectoral initiatives involving the Finance Process, while avoiding duplication with sector-specific work.
+ACS-WC oversees the works of WG-DRFI and WG-FH.

 ASEAN Finance and Central Bank Deputies’ Meeting (AFCDM)